 The Learning Leadership Network is composed of 10 school districts committed to secondary school transformation to ensure that school systems are creating engaging, equitable, and effective learning experiences for their students.

-Ash Vasudeva is vice president of strategic initiatives, where he oversees the Carnegie Foundation’s policy and communications efforts to build the field’s capacity for improvement research and networked improvement communities.
+Ash Vasudeva is senior vice president of strategic initiatives, where he oversees the Carnegie Foundation’s policy and communications efforts to build the field’s capacity for improvement research and networked improvement communities.